 AlonSeed Game for Stroke Recovery

 The AlonSeed game for stroke recovery helps you improve memory and motor skills.
 Use movement, colors, and numbers to exercise body and brain.
-Each AlonSeed is made to order by local artisans, please allow up to 4 weeks for production.
+Each AlonSeed is made to order by local artisans.

 The Seed is a physically interactive game that helps with mental development.
 The Seed exercises your gross motor skills and fine motor skills of your fingers and thumb.
 Roll the dice and insert the giant peg into whichever colored peg hole that corresponds to the same number on the colored dice.
 The Seed is particularly useful for Stroke Warriors.
 Use as memorization enhancer, to grow fine motor skills, repeat numbers for brain exercise, and colorful stimuli for the cognitive pathway.